zionqyl/Sneaker/README.md

 ## Compatible executors

-Only tested it with Wave, please let me know if the script works other executors aswell
+Only tested it with Wave, please let me know if the script works with other executors aswell